-The sample screw as received (coated or uncoated) shall be driven into a test plate until one thread of full diameter is completely through the test plate.
+The as-received sample tapping screw (coated or uncoated) shall be driven into a test plate until one thread of full diameter is completely through the test plate.

-For the drive test of screws of austenitic and ferritic steel grades, a test plate made from aluminium alloy and with a hardness of 80 HV 30 to 120 HV 30 shall be used.
+For the drive test of tapping screws of austenitic and ferritic steel grades, a test plate made from aluminium alloy and with a hardness of 80 HV 30 to 120 HV 30 shall be used.

-For the drive test of screws of martensitic steel grades, a test plate made from low carbon steel with a carbon content not exceeding 0,23 % shall be used.
-The hardness of the plate shall be 125 HV 30 to 165 HV 30 when measured in accordance with ISO 6507-1.
+For the drive test of tapping screws of martensitic steel grades, a test plate made from low-carbon steel with a carbon content not exceeding 0,23 % shall be used.
+The hardness of the plate shall be 130 HV 30 to 170 HV 30 when measured in accordance with ISO 6507-1.